kljr/SpringboardVM/README.md

 Clone this repository.

+Rename `example.local.config.yml` to `local.config.yml`.

 Run `composer update`

+Check that the file `/etc/exports` exists on your Mac.
+If it doesn't `touch /etc/exports` to create it.

-After the update completes, run `vagrant up`.
+Run `vagrant up`.

 The first time running vagrant will take a while.
 After all processes complete successfully you can view the SpringboardVM dashboard at http://dashboard.sbvm.local.

-Optional: copy the contents of templates/bashrc_host to your .bashrc file, and set the path for the PATH_TO_NEW_SBVM constant.
+Copy the contents of templates/bashrc_host to your .bashrc file, and set the path for the PATH_TO_NEW_SBVM constant.
 This will provide the aliases and shortcuts that make it easier to manage SpringboardVM and navigate among multiple sites.
 These aliases are also automatically